Skip to Content

 Each pair has to race to solve their equation and find the product.
 The team with the highest answer wins.
 Set a timer for the class and see who can rack up the most points.

-While students are playing, walk around the classroom and make sure they’re not missing any steps.
+While students play, walk around the classroom and make sure they're not missing any steps.
 If you see a lot of mistakes or struggling students, take it as a sign that you might need to do some review.

 3. Exponent Scavenger Hunt